agrawalsajal02/Blog_app/readme.md

-# important notes wile creating this application
+# important notes while creating this application

 '''

 * rest stand for representational state transfer
-# rest a wy of mapping http and crud together
+### rest a way of mapping http and crud together
 * it is just  a pattern, it is just a convention or architure of mapping
-# it is pattern of routes that we follow
+### it is pattern of routes that we follow
 create
 read
 update